Tutan Reyes: Early life

 Reyes attended August Martin High School in Queens, New York and was a standout in football and basketball.
 In football, he garnered All-Queens honors and was selected to the Coaches All-City Team.
 As a senior, he posted 18 receptions for 413 yards and five touchdowns as a tight end.

 College career

 Reyes made 25 starts, including 24 in a row at left tackle, during his final two seasons at Ole Miss.
 As a senior in 1999, he received Second-team All-Southeastern Conference honors by coaches.
 Reyes helped the Rebels finish third in the SEC with a 7–4 record and defeat the University of Oklahoma in the Independence Bowl.
 The Rebels offense ranked second in the SEC with 182.5 rushing yards per game as running back Deuce McAllister led the conference with 169.2 all-purpose yards per game.

 Professional career

 New Orleans Saints

-Reyes was drafted by the New Orleans Saints in the fifth round of the 2000 NFL draft and played for the Saints for two seasons, seeing action in one game.
+Reyes was selected by the New Orleans Saints in the fifth round of the 2000 NFL draft and played for the Saints for two seasons, seeing action in one game.
 Reyes was ultimately waived early in the 2002 NFL season.